trimble-oss/devguide/content/innersource/contribution-agreements.md

 Documentation known as the _Contributing Agreement_ which should be stored in the root of a repository or project subfolder in the case of a monorepo.
 Documentation should be provided in Markdown format.

-Both Bitbucket and Github have full support for rendering Markdown so it is easy for potential contributors to read and learn about the project.
+Both Bitbucket and GitHub have full support for rendering Markdown so it is easy for potential contributors to read and learn about the project.

 See [The Markdown Guide](https://www.markdownguide.org) for documentation.